timbru/draft-sidrops-publication-server-bcp/draft-ietf-sidrops-publication-server-bcp-01.md

 In addition to this the publishing CA MAY perform regular planned synchronisation events where it issues an [@!RFC8181] list query even if it has no new content to publish.
-Because this interaction requires that the Publication Server signs an [@!RFC8181] list reply, this operation can be costly for Publication Servers that serve a large number of publishers.
+For Publication Server that serve a large number, i.e. 1000s, of publishers this operation could become costly, and unfortunately the [@!RFC8181] protocol has no clean support for rate limiting.
 Therefore, publishers SHOULD NOT perform this resynchronisation more frequently than once every 10 minutes.